 - factoring in all other legislation, including the proposed District Plan which has a consideration for properties identified in a 1:200 year flood event.

 You can check Selwyn's flooding and coastal hazard details on Canterbury Maps.

-You have the opportunity to withdraw your building consent application at this point.
-There will however still be costs to pay for time already spent processing your application to this stage.
+You can still withdraw your building consent application at this stage if you decide to not go ahead with your project.
+There will still be costs to pay for time already spent processing your application to that point in the process.

 What is a section 73 notification and how does it affect my property?

 A section 73 on your Record of Title